Is it time to spread your wings from solopreneur to employer? Before you make the transformation, tally up these hiring costs.

 The good news is if you’re using a cloud accounting solution, there are add-on payroll services you can include for a more seamless experience.

-Depending on the type of work your employee will be doing and where they’ll be doing it, you may need to provide an office space, computer, phone and other equipment and supplies.
+Depending on the type of work your employee will be doing and where they’ll be doing it, you may need to provide an office space, computer, phone, and other equipment and supplies.

 Aside from the physical supplies, there are also shared cloud services you’ll need to provide to your staff member.
 Whether it’s for tracking time, sending invoices or managing projects, there may be an additional cost to add a new team member to the platform.

-The Bottom Line
+Hiring Costs: The Bottom Line

+However, growth may be impossible unless you get the right team in place and start delegating work.
 The investment in hiring a new employee is significant, but the potential return on an outstanding employee makes that investment worthwhile.
-Before you draft up that help wanted ad, make sure that you’ve considered (and budgeted for) all of the hidden costs of expanding your team.
+Before you take the leap, be sure that you’ve considered (and budgeted for) all of the hidden costs of expanding your team.